bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 t3\*b3 - t4\*b4.
 Precisely one of a+c and a+c' has an odd first
 coordinate: this is the one fed into the scalar recoding step.
-Each element of the vector is 64 bits after this calculation, and so the ti and m can be truncated to 64 bits during this calculation (but not the calculation of ti itself!)
+Each element of the vector is 64 bits after this calculation, and so the ti and m can be truncated to 64 bits before computing a and all intermediate values are 64 bits.

-The second step takes the four 64 bit integers a1, a2, a3, a4 from the
+The second step takes the vector v=(v1, v2, v3, v4) from the
 previous step and outputs two arrays m[0]..m[64] and d[0]..d[64].
 Each entry of d is between 0 and 7, and each entry in m is -1 or 0.
 Rather then describe the properties required of this encoding, we present the